Ultra Magnus: Devil's Due Publishing

 Ultra Magnus would make another appearance in the second G. I Joe vs. the Transformers crossover from Devil's Due Publishing, again as one of the leaders of the Autobot resistance to Shockwave.
-He and Perceptor saved a group of G. I Joes and Cobras from Shockwave's Decepticons, erecting a forcefield to protect them while they worked to repair the damage caused by Teletran-3, powered by Magnus' own strength.
+He and Perceptor saved a group of G. I Joes and Cobras from Shockwave's Decepticons, erecting a force field to protect them while they worked to repair the damage caused by Teletran-3, powered by Magnus' own strength.
 The shield eventually gave out and Magnus was captured.
 However, they were all rescued when the Dinobots returned and routed Shockwave's forces.

 He reappeared in the third crossover as part of the combined Autobot/G. I Joe force attempting to rescue Optimus Prime, and even held off Trypticon single-handedly at one point.
 In the fourth crossover, Magnus was left in charge of the Autobot forces on Cybertron when Optimus Prime journeyed to Earth.